Thai Dang

-Crying Tiger in River North is Dang’s first restaurant concept with Lettuce Entertain You Enterprises.
+Crying Tiger in River North on Hubbard Street is Dang’s first restaurant concept with Lettuce Entertain You Enterprises.
+Robb Report named Crying Tiger among the most anticipated restaurants to open in 2025.

+Dang was nominated Best Chef: Great Lakes for the 2026 James Beard Awards.

+Crying Tiger was named to Robb Report’s list of the 21 "Most Beautiful New Restaurants in America of 2025."

 Dang cites Laurent Gras of L_{2}O among his culinary influences.

 Personal life

 Dang was born in Dong Nai province, the youngest child among six brothers and three sisters.
 In 1989, the family fled Vietnam as refugees to Bataan, the Philippines, and later settled in Champaign-Urbana, Illinois sponsored by a Catholic non-profit organisation.